An update on this year’s harvest and challenges

 Not unique to Ethiopia, but we did hear that prices for cars and property are down for the first time in Ethiopian history!
 This is likely due to the same macroeconomic conditions that every other country around the world is facing.
 However, part of the reason for this, and what we found interesting, is that banks have tightened up liquidity by not giving out as many loans; they know and understand the coffee trade and are concerned about the risk that lies with some of the smaller exporters.
 So that leaves the same question: if there is less liquidity, how can cherry prices continue to rise in the mystical lands of Ethiopia?

 We have already signed contracts for the bulk of our coffees this year and we are excited that quality is back on par to prior years.
-We are also excited about the coffees from the new projects of our exporters…. so much, that we have decided to organize a buying/sourcing trip in March and April.
-The plan will be to spend nearly a week in Addis, cupping across all of the selections our exporters have prepared for us (a mix of the old favorites, as well as new coffees alike!).
-Space will be limited, so if you are interested, contact us today!
+We are also excited about the coffees from the new projects of our exporters.
+Contact us today, and reserve your top Ethiopian lots ahead this year!

 Until next time,